-Mithun Chakraborty came in Bollywood as an outsider.
+Most of the people will have to know that Mithun Chakraborty came to Bollywood as an outsider.
+Prior, he was a Naxalite.
 He has no godfather in Bollywood.
 His very first movie named “Mrigaya” bagged him a National award for best actor.
+Then came Mera Rakshak.
 After the successful Mera Rakshak, Chakraborty rose to stardom with the low budget spy film Surakshaa (1979), directed by Ravikant Nagaich.
 The film was so successful that many movies starring Chakraborty in the lead were launched.
 The combination with Deepak Bahry also happened for the first time in 1979 with Tarana.
 Another important film for Chakraborty in the late 1970s was Prem Vivah, directed by Basu Chatterjee.

-And even if the films was a superfluous the costs were recovered as Mithun’s films has a loyal audience in the B- and C-class centers, so it becomes a safe film.
+And even if the films were superfluous the costs were recovered as Mithun’s films have a loyal audience in the B- and C-class centers, so it becomes a safe film.